 You can even incentivize your existing customers to refer to their friends — offer discounts, extra loyalty points, etc.

-Most companies struggle to create a steady flow of leads.
-By understanding the lead generation process from start to finish, you can begin to identify any bottlenecks that could hold your company back from success.
+When you evaluate the lead generation process from start to finish, you can begin to identify any bottlenecks that could hold your company back from success.